ecohealthalliance/relic/.github/CONTRIBUTING.md

 -   `relic` has specific support for workflows using [`targets`](https://books.ropensci.org/targets/).
-Similar functionality for other workflow managers may be considered in the future, as may high-level interfaces for dealing with other versioned data such as S3 buckets.
+Similar functionality for other workflow managers may be considered in the future, as may high-level interfaces for dealing with other versioned data.
 -   `relic` uses `git2r` to interface with git/libgit2.
 In general `relic` functions should not call `libgit2` directly nor call `git` via the command line.
 If `git2r` does not expose needed functionality in `libgit2`, consider making